teknolog1/hackerrank-java/README.md

 # hackerrank-java

-Mostly solved java hacker rank problems.. by no means complete.
+Mostly solved java hacker rank problems...
 Poorly documented for the moment since these were puzzle challenges.
+TODO: add the ones that are offline...